 I used especially small screws so they will break easily of if I have an accident.

-From the ADAC I got a health insurance and a Carnet de Passage customs document, after I had payed 210 Euro + deposited 3,000 Euro.
+From the ADAC I got a Carnet de Passage customs document, after I had payed 210 Euro + deposited 3,000 Euro.

 To be able to open my boxes, I had to replace the enormous, original turn signals with small LED ones.